WHAT'S YOUR MAP? LIVE AT HAY FESTIVAL 2026

 ©Emma Jane Unsworth

-Jerry was then joined in conversation by best-selling author and BAFTA-nominated screenwriter Emma Jane Unsworth.
+The next guest was best-selling author and BAFTA-nominated screenwriter Emma Jane Unsworth.
 Emma’s second novel Adults (2020) was an instant Sunday Times bestseller.
 Her latest novel Slags (2025), a critically acclaimed success, is a frank and heartfelt exploration of sisterhood and a trip around Scotland in a campervan.

-Emma shares a modest road map of Scotland.
-The map is simplified to show only motorways and A-roads and is peppered with place names and connecting transport links, giving no information about the physical geography of the country.
+Emma shared a well-loved road map of Scotland that is particularly special to her, carrying many memories.
+The map shows only motorways and A-roads; it is peppered with place names and connecting transport links, but gives no information about physical geography.

-She tells Jerry and the audience that this map holds deep personal importance for her and that it is imbued with layers of stories and significant meaning which is added each time she uses it.
+Emma explained how this map holds deep personal importance for her and that it is imbued with layers of stories which are added to each time she uses it.

 Modern road map of Scotland ©Scotland Info